cweems/plugin-directory/README.md

 When you make changes to your code, the browser window will be automatically refreshed.

+### Setting Up the Directory Sync Database

 1. Create a Sync Service
    twilio api:sync:v1:services:create --friendly-name=contacts

-1. Add a Sync Map
+1. Create a Sync Map
-twilio api:sync:v1:services:maps:create --service-sid=ISfd2b646f1011b9eef310f522443c03d9
+   twilio api:sync:v1:services:maps:create --service-sid=ISXXXXXXXXXXXXXXXXXXXXXXXX

-1. Add Service SID and Map SID as environment variables
+1. Add `CONTACT_SYNC_SERVICE` and `CONTACT_SYNC_MAP` as environment variables in your Twilio Function configuration.

+1. Update the functions URL with your URL in `DirectoryAdmin.js` and `ConferenceDialog.js`.

 ## Deploy